StarpTech/k8s-gitops/demo/README.md

 ## Deploy app

-The image is deployed to yyour cluster.
+The image is deployed to your cluster.

 ```
 $ ./config-repository/render.sh